TartuDen/Band-Concert-Tracker/README.md

 Google API map was used for this project.
 ![Alt text](readmeImgs/image-1.png) - selected locations of concerts

+# NB!
+It is possible that google key for API is not valid anymore! #

 ### Usage
 This project helped us to learn about: